arielampol/apgdiff/README.md

 This repo is mainly unmaintained.
 But if you found a bug and create a pull request chances are good that it will be merged.

+This fork was made to share publicly a release fixing those issues written in 2.7 below.

 ## Changelog

 ### Version 2.7